Tomcariello/Squids/Readme.txt

         *Create ability to grip some ceilings (tagged: Grippable_Ceiling) *Green reveals his ability to grab special blocks from underneath by jumping out of the way of the blocks

-    **General Cleanup**
+V.04: Cleanup
     *Large grab item was not collectible by Player *Destroy bullets when they collide with floors/ceilings/walls (Script added to bullets) *Health items should not be impacted by bullets (Created a "Don't Collide with Bullets" label & adjusted physics accordingly)
     *Health items should not interrupt your jump:
         *Moved Script onto each health drop object (previously was on the playerController) *Adjusted RigidBody2d Mass settings to Zero.
 (NOT kinematic, not a trigger).
 Updated Health Prefabs *Simplified health drop application collide
     *Added GameManager vars for playerFullPower & playerCurrentPower (was playerPower) *Don't allow bullets to shoot GREEN

+V.05: Cutscene mechanics
     *Update Conversation visuals & content (Moved function into GameManager.
 Use haveConversation(text, sprite) to call a dialogue box)
-        *Click button to close window.
+    *Click button to close dialogue window.
     *Get Character Image to appear along with text in dialogue text *Update haveConversation() to use an ARRAY.
-This will allow for paging during conversations (Done but not utilized yet)
-        *Freeze player during dialogue
+This will allow for paging during conversations (Done but not utilized yet) *Freeze player during dialogue

-    **Learn to touch the ceiling cutscene:**
+    **"Learn to touch the ceiling" cutscene:**
         *Modified dialogue prefab design
         *Improve cutscene interaction.
         *Set cutscene for the grippable ceiling to be flat *Make sure cutscene only triggers once
         *Destroy JUMP message after a few seconds

+        *Fallen rocks destroy the wall to open up a new path forward *Kill Player if hit by fallen rock
+        *Enhanced DialogueController Script to handle multiple statement/character conversations *Improved cutscene markers.
+Timing is improved, interaction is better

         Explain "Grip Ceiling" ability to Player after cutscene.

-(If hit by rocks, modify slightly than if got out of the way)
-        Fallen rocks should open up a new path forward
+    Escort Green to the exit which requires the Ceiling Grip (top right - not created yet) Hide Medicine until you talk to GREEN for the first time (Waiting on this until cutscene are sorted out)

+V0.1: Fundamentals and cleanup
+    Clamp the camera better depending on the level position Add boss before you can talk to Green
+    Add boss before you can obtain medicine
     Improve player jump mechanics
-    Escort Green to the exit which requires the Ceiling Grip (top right - not created yet) Clamp the camera better depending on the level position Hide Medicine until you talk to GREEN for the first time (Waiting on this until mechanics are sorted out)

-To Do/Fix:
     When you die the camera loses the player object.
     Create 2-4 additional enemies with different behaviors, attack patterns & power levels Add Xbox controller support